 Crime statistics show that vehicles parked at Sierra College have much less exposure to risk of burglary or theft than vehicles parked in the surrounding community.
 Even so, occasionally a car will be broken into, or stolen from one of our parking facilities.
 Most cases of property theft from inside a parked vehicle occur from unlocked vehicles.
 Locking your car is one of the simplest and effective deterrents you can use.

-Damage to vehicles from minor collisions during parking manuevers is more likely than theft.
+Damage to vehicles from minor collisions during parking maneuvers is more likely than theft.
 These strategies can reduce your risk of being bumped or scraped by another vehicle.

-If your vehicle is damaged, burglarized, stolen, or the subject of any crime on campus be sure to report it to Parking and Security Services and/or to your local Police Department.
+If your vehicle is damaged, burglarized, stolen, or the subject of any crime on campus be sure to report it to Campus Security and/or to your local Police Department.
 Reporting such crimes helps us gather information toward identifying those responsible and to focus our efforts to reduce the risk of such crimes on campus.